iArcanic/pacific-tours-ccse-cw1-report/report.md

 This extends ASP.NET's in-built `IdentityUser`, meaning that additional properties vital to a user model, such as `PasswordHash`, `UserName`, `Email`, and `PhoneNumber` are already a part of that class by default and do not need to be redefined.

-Next, using ASP.NET's scaffolding, automatic files for Login (`Login.cshtml` and `Login.cshtml.cs`), files for Registration (`Registration.cshtml` and `Registration.cshtml.cs`) as well as Logout (`Logout.cshtml` and `Logout.cshtml.cs`) are generated with their relevant logic in their `OnPostAsync` methods.
+Next, using ASP.NET's scaffolding, automatic files for login (`Login.cshtml` and `Login.cshtml.cs`), files for registration (`Registration.cshtml` and `Registration.cshtml.cs`) as well as for logout (`Logout.cshtml` and `Logout.cshtml.cs`) are generated with their relevant logic in their `OnPostAsync` methods.
 Then based on the `.cshtml` form submit, the `OnPostAsync` function, checks the user using `SignInManager` class (for Login and Logout) and `UserManager` class (for Registration).
 For example, looking at the `Login.cshtml.cs`'s `OnPostAsync` method, first checks if the `ModelState` is valid.
-If so, it attempts to get the user using `PasswordSignInAsync` to find the user from the database and uses the await keyword since the function is of type `async`.
-Based on that, it informs the UI with the relevant messages as well as redirection to the appropriate pages.
+If so, it attempts to get the user using `PasswordSignInAsync` to find the user from the database and uses the `await` keyword since the function is of type `async`.

 ```C#
 public async Task<IActionResult> OnPostAsync(string returnUrl = null)